 If credit is lost or a final grade is not earned due to excessive absences, the Attendance Review Committee will decide how the student may regain credit or earn a final grade.
 If the committee determines that there are no extenuating circumstances and that credit and/or a final grade may not be earned, the student or parent may appeal the committee's decision to Superintendent by filing a written request with the Headmaster.
 The appeal notice must be received by the Academy within fifteen (15) days following the last day of instruction in the semester for which credit was denied or a final grade was not earned.
 After the Superintendent has reviewed the appeal and made the decision, the student or parent may decide to appeal the Superintendent's decision to the Board of Directors by filing a written request with the Superintendent.
-The appeal notice must be received by the Superintendent within fifteen (15) days following the superintendent.
-The appeal notice must be received by the Superintendent within fifteen (15) days following the superintendent.
-The appeal notice must be received by the Superintendent within fifteen (15) days following the superintendent.
 The appeal notice must be received by the Superintendent within fifteen (15) days following the issuance of the Superintendent's decision.
 The appeal will then be placed on the agenda of the next regularly scheduled Board meeting.
 The Headmaster or designee shall inform the student or parent of the date, time, and place of the meeting.